grycap/im/doc/source/web.rst

 The web interface reads the configuration from :file:`$IM_WEB_PATH/config.php`.
 It has the following variables:

+.. confval:: im_use_rest

+   Flag to set the usage of the REST API instead of the XML-RPC one.
+   The default value is `false`.

+.. confval:: im_use_ssl

+   Flag to set the usage of the APIs using HTTPS protocol instead of the standard HTTP.
+   The default value is `false`.

 .. confval:: im_host

    Hostname or IP address of the host with the IM service.